commenthol/vault-nacl/README.md

 and [pbkdf2](https://tools.ietf.org/html/rfc8018) with different digests for safe encryption.

-Default is sha256 with 10000 iterations which can be changed to 'sha384',  'sha512', 'ripemd' or 'whirlpool'.
+Default is sha256 with 10000 iterations which can be changed to 'sha384', 'sha512'.

 Uses `VAULT_NACL(...)` markers with Base64 encrypted secret inside the vault to identify encrypted values for decryption.